-As the EIC Model™ became better known in the education community, there was a growing interest in establishing networks of EIC demonstration sites in both public and private schools.
-The creation of state-based networks of EIC Model™ schools helped to strengthen the EIC implementation process.
-EIC Model™ school networks were developed in twelve SEER states.
-Each of these demonstration school networks was unique, representing a variety of funding sources, implementation approaches, leadership strategies and support mechanisms.
+As the EIC Model™ has become better known in the education community, there has been growing interest in establishing networks of EIC demonstration sites in both public and private schools.
+The creation of state-based networks of EIC Model™ schools has helped to strengthen the EIC implementation process.
+EIC Model™ school networks are in various stages of development in eight SEER states.
+Each of these demonstration school networks is unique, representing a variety of funding sources, implementation approaches, leadership strategies and support mechanisms.
 SEER has initiated EIC Model™ School Networks:

 • Florida (13 schools)

 • Maryland (9 schools with CBF)

 • Washington (1 CSRD school)